pb-go/pb-go/docs/config.md

 > in https://github.com/golang/go/issues/10622.
 If you receive an error with the message
 > "cannot unmarshal DNS message" while running an operation, we suggest you use a different DNS server.

+2. `Auth error: sasl conversation error`

+If you are running MongoDB locally and enabled SCRAM authentication, please first check if there's typo.
+According to official document, append `authSource=admin` as a param of connection URI might help.

 ### Garbage Collection (DB Storage Reuse)

 Run following command: That will block DB operation!
 Have a backup first: